lylylong/my-app-process/my-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+`ng serve --open` can open the browser at `http://localhost:4200/` directly.

+## Create a component

+Use heroes component as an example -- `ng generate component heroes`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.